MicrosoftDocs/azure-docs/articles/aks/vertical-pod-autoscaler.md

 ## Set Pod Autoscaler requests automatically

-Vertical Pod autoscaling uses the `VerticalPodAutoscaler` object to automatically set resource requests on Pods when the updateMode is set to **Auto**.
+Vertical Pod autoscaling uses the `VerticalPodAutoscaler` object to automatically set resource requests on Pods when the updateMode is set to **Auto** or **Recreate**.

 1. Enable VPA for your cluster by running the following command.
 Replace cluster name `myAKSCluster` with the name of your AKS cluster and replace `myResourceGroup` with the name of the resource group the cluster is hosted in.